spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Slack messages

-[Slack](../../integrations/chatops/slack.md) messages can also be controlled using the notification policy, but before creating any policies that interact with Slack you will need to [add the slack integration to your Spacelift account](../../integrations/chatops/slack.md#linking-your-spacelift-account-to-the-slack-workspace).
+[Slack](../../integrations/chatops/slack.md) messages can also be controlled using the notification policy, but before creating any policies that interact with Slack you will need to [add the slack integration to your Spacelift account](../../integrations/chatops/slack.md#connecting-your-spacelift-account-to-the-slack-workspace).

 !!! info
-    The documentation section about [Slack](../../integrations/chatops/slack.md) includes additional information like: available actions, slack access policies and more.
-Consider exploring that part of documentation first.
+    The documentation section about [Slack](../../integrations/chatops/slack.md) contains more information about available actions, Slack access policies, and more.

 Another important point to mention is that the rules for Slack require a `channel_id` to be defined.
 This can be found at the bottom of a channel's _About_ section in Slack: